Research in population ecology

 Together with Dr. Paul CaraDonna, I am co-PI on a recently funded NSF grant to study the effects climate change on solitary bees.
 Climate change can (potentially) affect bee populations in many ways, including direct effects of the abiotic environment (e.g., temperature), and indirect effects mediated by the biotic environment (i.e., food availability, predation rates).
 In this project, we will use an experimental demography approach to assess the role of multiple biotic and abiotic factors affecting population dynamics of a solitary bee (Osmia ribifloris), how their responses are shaped by plasticity versus adaptation, and how these environmental factors come together to affect population viability under different climate scenarios.

-Past projects and collaborations
+Past projects

-In my work on wild bee populations, I used population genetics as a tool to better understand bumble bee populations.
+In my PhD work on wild bee populations, I used population genetics as a tool to better understand bumble bee populations.
 In one study, I used rates of genetic isolation-by-distance to jointly estimate effective population densities and dispersal distances of six bumble bee species.
 In another, I more closely examined the population genetics of Bombus impatiens, assessing colony densities and genetic diversity, and meausuring the effect of different habitats on rates of gene flow between subpopulations of Bombus impatiens (“isolation-by-resistance,” sensu McRae 2006).